-One of the main advantages of blended learning is that it provides unique traits which bolster student engagement.
-It also helps promote collaborative work on any project and allows instructions or lessons to be more personalized in their approach so that it meets the needs of each and every student.
+One of the main advantages of blended learning is that it provides unique traits that bolster student engagement.
+It also helps promote collaborative work on any project.
+Also allows instructions or lessons to be more personalized in their approach so that it meets the needs of each and every student.

 In its core, blended learning (also referred to as “hybrid learning” or the “technology-mediated instruction” method) is an education program that relies on digital media paired with traditional classroom methods.

-Millions of students have already embraced this model of learning, and its growth pattern is steadily surpassing homeschooling and virtual schools.
+Millions of students have already embraced this model of learning.
+Its growth pattern is steadily surpassing homeschooling and virtual schools.
 So, if you are interested in embracing blended learning, make sure to stick around, as we are going to go over its benefits as well as some strategies for its successful implementation.

-One of the essential leverages of the blended learning model is that it allows the educators to work past the concept of “one teacher, one textbook” and to include all sorts of different sources in their lecture.
+One of the essential leverages of the blended learning model is that it allows educators to work past the concept of “one teacher, one textbook”.
+And to include all sorts of different sources in their lecture.

 This, of course, entails a variety of advantages on sub-levels like:

 - More flexibility in terms of progress, as students will excel at their own pace;

 - More efficient forming of study groups;

 - Making more tangible learning connections by helping students construct meaning rather than relying on countless drills to memorize lessons;